landing-ai/landingai-python/docs/inferences/frames-inference.md

 The SDK provides a variety of image sources helpers that can be used to acquire images (see [Image acquisition](image-acquisition/image-acquisition.md) section), and all those image sources yields `Frame` objects, that can be used to run inferences.

-The process is prety straightforward.
+The process is pretty straightforward.
 To run inferences in frames extracted from the webcam, for example, you will just use the `Webcam` and the `Predictor` classes:

 ```py
 from landingai.pipeline.image_source import Webcam